Classic Controller: History

 During E3 2006, Nintendo introduced the Classic Controller (model number RVL-005), which, rather than housing the remote, instead plugs into it via a cord, in a similar fashion as the Nunchuk.
 It contains two analog sticks and two extra shoulder buttons: the ZL and ZR buttons.
-The overall configuration is similar to that of other major seventh generation console gamepads.

-In November 2007, Nintendo listed a special Super Famicom Classic Controller as one of the choices for the free gift for 2007 Japanese Club Nintendo platinum members.
+The overall configuration resembles a Super Famicom/Super NES controller with feature parity akin to a GameCube Controller.
+In November 2007, Nintendo offered a special Super Famicom Classic Controller as free gift option for 2007 Japanese Club Nintendo platinum members.
 In 2010, a similar SNES Classic Controller was made available on Europe's and Australia's Club Nintendo service.

 The Wii U Pro Controller has been developed for the Wii U console, the Wii console's successor.
 Despite the visual similarities, it is incompatible with the Classic Controller; however, instead of or in addition to the Pro Controller, some Wii U games are compatible with the Classic Controller, especially games with flexible control schemes such as Mario Kart 8 and Super Smash Bros. for Wii U. While no Wii games are compatible with the Wii U Pro Controller because the Wii is a prior-generation system, successful efforts have been made to make the controller work on a Wii via homebrew.